 Daily Lectionary: Numbers 16:23-40; Luke 19:29-48

 You shall not steal.
 What does this mean?
-We should fear and love God, so that we do not take our neighbor’s money or possessions, or get them in any dishonest way, but help him to improve and protect his property and income.
+We should fear and love God so that we do not take our neighbor’s money or possessions, or get them in any dishonest way, but help him to improve and protect his possessions and income.
 (Small Catechism: Seventh Commandment)

 “You shall not steal or take away What others worked for night and day, But open wide a gen’rous hand And help the poor in the land.”
 Have mercy, Lord!
 (These Are the Holy Ten Commands, LSB 581:8)